cwittens/DispersiveShallowWater.jl/docs/src/callbacks.md

 nothing # hide
 ```

-More on specify options for plotting the analysis callback can be found in the chapter [Plotting Simulation Results](@ref plotting).
+More on different options for plotting the analysis callback can be found in the chapter [Plotting Simulation Results](@ref plotting).

 ![analysis callback](analysis_callback.png)